BesenbacherLab/lionheart/README.md

 Developed for hg38.

 The code was developed and implemented by [@ludvigolsen](https://github.com/LudvigOlsen).
+Concept and method

 ## Installation